The Samsung Knox Platform

 The Knox Platform provides a robust set of features that are a superset of features on top of the basic Android platform, to fill security and management gaps, resolve pain points identified by enterprises, and meet the strict requirements of highly regulated industries.
 The following summarizes the key differentiating features:

-The following sections describe how the Knox Platform provides an industry-leading ecosystem of products and services to secure and ease mobile device management.
+Learn how the Knox Platform provides an industry-leading ecosystem of products and services to secure devices and ease management.

 The Knox Platform defends against security threats and protects enterprise data through layers of security built on top of a hardware-backed trusted environment.

 - Trusted environment — A trusted environment separates security-critical code from the rest of the operating system.
-This strategic separation ensures only trusted processes that are isolated and protected from attacks and exploits can perform sensitive operations, such as data encryption and decryption.
+This ensures sensitive operations, such as encryption and decryption of data, are performed by trusted processes isolated and protected from attack.
 Trusted environments perform integrity checks prior to executing any software.
-These checks detect malicious attempts to modify the trusted environment and the software running on the device.
+This enables it to detect malicious modifications of the trusted environment or the software running inside.

 - Hardware-backed — A trusted environment is hardware-backed if hardware protections isolate the environment from the rest of the running system.
 This isolation ensures that vulnerabilities in the main operating system don't directly affect the security of the trusted environment.
 The environment also ties integrity checks of the software running in the trusted environment to cryptographic signatures stored in the device hardware.
 Hardware-backed integrity checks prevent an attacker from exploiting software vulnerabilities to bypass protections and load unapproved software into the trusted environment.